bueler/mccarthy/projects/2018/sideshelf/README.md

 description
 -----------

-PROJECT XX: Ice shelves: sidewall stresses and universal profiles
+PROJECT XX: Ice shelf dynamics with side-wall stresses

 ADVISOR: Ed Bueler

-DESCRIPTION: FIXME
+DESCRIPTION: Recent theoretical and laboratory work by Pegler (2016) extends understanding of steady state ice shelf shapes to include side-wall stresses.
+A wide range of ice shelf profiles are now understood, which gives a tool for understanding the dynamical configuration of present-day ice shelves in Antarctica in particular.
+We will explore these ideas via by-hand analysis,  numerical computations, and analysis of observed ice thicknesses.
+FIXME

 SOFTWARE REQUIREMENTS: Matlab/Octave or Python (with numpy and matplotlib).